Oswegatchie Conservation Easement

 - Rayonier Forest Resources LLP retains the right to harvest timber on lands subject to conservation easements.
 Areas undergoing active timber harvesting or road construction may be posted as closed by Rayonier, in the interest of public safety.

-- Hunting on the Lewis County easement portions of this property is allowed only between January 1 thru August 31.
-Hunting rights from September thru December are reserved by Rayonier Forest Resources LLP until December 31, 2019.
+- Hunting on the Lewis County easement portions of this property is allowed only between January 1 and August 31.
+Hunting rights between September and December are reserved by Rayonier Forest Resources LLP until December 31, 2019.

 - All hunting, fishing and trapping must be in accordance with DEC regulations.

-- Map of the Oswegatchie Easement Lands - Detailed Map of the Oswegatchie Easement Lands
+- Oswegatchie CE Lands Map - Location map of the Oswegatchie Easement Lands